-Early Modern History: This course will allow you to delve into 15th and 16th Century England and Spain at a time of great upheaval, conflict and change.
-The external exams involve a mixture of essay writing and the evaluation of both contemporary and secondary source material, whilst the Non-Examined Assessment allows you to develop your investigative and research skills on the role of religion in causing rebellions against the Crown from 1536-1651.
+Early Modern History: You will delve into 15th and 16th Century England and Spain at a time of great upheaval, conflict and change.
+The external exams involve a mixture of essay writing and the evaluation of both contemporary and secondary source material as you study Spain in the Age of Discovery (1469-1598) and The Wars of the Roses (1450-1499) in England.
+You will develop your investigative and research skills on the role of religion in causing rebellions against the Crown in Britain from 1536-1651.

 Modern World History: AQA